“First best is falling in love. Second best is being in love.”-Maya Angelou

 The original experiment asked two heterosexual strangers to sit face-to-face while answering a series of 36 questions.
 The questions begin superficially enough, providing insight into their dream dinner guest or perfect day, but progress in vulnerability until the partners are divulging intensely intimate thoughts, desires, and fears.
 I mean, who has a good answer to, “Of the people in your family, whose death would you find most disturbing?”
 As a cringeworthy finale, the couple must stare into the others eyes for a squeamishly long, long four minutes.

-This set of questions, the article claims, sets up conditions to “fall in love with anyone.”
+These questions, the article claims, set up conditions to “fall in love with anyone.”

 I’ve spent my fair share of time in laboratories — they are black holes for all things sexy, arousing, and romantically stimulating.
 Despite conditions not conducive to long gazes, intimacy, or lunge-across-the-lab-bench passion, the couple from the original study and the follow-up article were married within six months.
 To this, I reacted with #facepalm.
 Clearly, I was working in the wrong lab.